 While the cost of living in Seattle is generally low in comparison to the rest of the USA, accommodation doesn’t come cheap.
 In fact, rental costs in Seattle are some of the most expensive in the USA.
 Expats will find that with growing numbers of people moving to Seattle, from both within the country and abroad, there is a shortage of rental properties.

 Types of accommodation in Seattle

-Seattle has a good range of accommodation from modern loft conversions in the city centre to larger family homes in the leafy suburbs, but expats will find that good properties are snapped up quickly.
-As is the case in most cities, properties in the suburbs will be more spacious and affordable than those found downtown.
+Seattle has a good range of accommodation, from modern loft conversions in the city centre to larger family homes in the leafy suburbs, but expats will find that good properties are snapped up quickly.
+As is the case in most cities, properties in the suburbs will generally be more spacious and affordable than those found downtown.
+Most rental properties come fully furnished.

 Finding accommodation in Seattle

 Renting accommodation in Seattle

-Most rental properties come fully furnished.
-Utilities are not usually included in the rental price, so expats will need to factor in the cost of electricity and water.
-It is important to consider the cost of setting up a telephone line and internet connection too.
+Utilities aren't usually included in the rental price, so expats will need to factor in the cost of electricity and water.
+It's important to consider the cost of setting up a telephone line and internet connection too.